grafana/explore-traces/docs/sources/_index.md

 To use Explore Traces with self-managed Grafana, you need to install the Explore Traces plugin.

+Explore Traces requires Tempo 2.6 or newer.

 ### Grafana Cloud

 To use Explore Traces, you need:

-* A Grafana Cloud account
+- A Grafana Cloud account
-* A Grafana stack in Grafana Cloud with a configured Tempo data source receiving tracing data
+- A Grafana stack in Grafana Cloud with a configured [Tempo data source](ref:tmepo-data-source) receiving tracing data

 To access Explore Traces: